Yu-Jack/go-concurrency-patterns/01-generator/README.md

 2. Can read data from closed channel

-Other usage is like graceful shutdown, you could see [01: Graceful Shutdown](/other/01-graceful).
+It could be used as pipeline to avoid reading a lot of data or graceful shutdown, you could see [01: Graceful Shutdown](/other/01-graceful).